-The grand juror terms shall begin in April and October.
+The grand jury terms shall begin in February and September.

-B. Additional Grand Juries - CJ § 8-413; Rule 16-301(b)
+B. Additional Grand Juries - CJ § 8-413; Rule 16-301(b)(3)

-In addition to any grand jury serving under Section A, on petition of the State's Attorney, the County Administrative Judge may summons one or more grand juries.
+In addition to any grand jury service under Section A, on petition of the State's Attorney, the County Administrative Judge may summons one or more grand juries.
 The term of service of any additional grand jury shall be determined by the County Administrative Judge.

-C. Extending the Term of a Grand Jury - Rule 16-301(b)
+C. Extending the Term of a Grand Jury - Rule 16-301(b)(3)

 On motion of the State's Attorney, the County Administrative Judge or the jury judge may extend the term of a grand jury or additional grand jury so that it may complete an investigation specified by the judge in the order.
-The grand jury shall continue until it concludes its investigation or its sooner discharged by the judge but is limited to the investigation specified in the order.
+The grand jury shall continue until it concludes its investigation or is sooner discharged by the judge, but it limited to the investigation specified in the order.